AshridgeTechnologies/elemento/stories/Controls and functions Part 1.md

 Functions
 ---------

   - If
   - And, Or, Not
   - Substring
-- Replace
+  - Substitute
   - Max, Min, Sum
 - Clear (page/control)
 - Show Page